msawatzky75/discord-bot-js/README.md

 Note: Docker is optional, but you will need to setup your own postgres server with a database that matches your connection string (configured in [.env](.env)).
 That being said, using Docker is the easiest approach, though not ideal for development.

+### Building the Bot

+Run `docker build -t msawatzky75/discord-bot-js .` to build and tag as latest.

+If you just want a local copy of the build, see `yarn build` below.
+Alternatively, if you didn't want it bundled, you can just run `tsc`.

 ### Running the Bot
 1. Run `docker-compose up` in the project folder.